dlbewley/guifreelife-src/content/blog/Extracting-CA-Certs-From-Kubeconfig.md

 # Example Run

-Extract the TLS certs from kubeconfig generated during an OpenShift installation.
+Extract the TLS certs from the kubeconfig generated during an OpenShift installation.

 ```bash
 $ export KUBECONFIG=auth/kubeconfig